 - "Treachery, Faith, and the Great River" saw the harried O'Brien trying to acquire a graviton stabilizer for Sisko.
 In enlisting Nog's help, he accidentally barters away the Captain's desk in a ludicrously-long Chain of Deals.
 O'Brien's ready to face the music when, suddenly, the desk reappears along with Nog, who has allegedly been polishing it.
 The stabilzer is on hand, too, and a relieved O'Brien promises to install it in six hours; Sisko tells him to make it two.

-- Gibbs of NCIS does this to his team quite often as well.
+- Gibbs of NCIS does this to his team often.

 Hammond: Just tell me the minute we can send a probe through.